Tommytian993/MiniX/docs/3-ui.md

 public int totalFood;
 public int totalProduction;

 - We then add the function to calculate not just the city center, but all terrority tile resources of the city.
+This need to be called inside the CalculateTerritoryResourceTotals() whenever a new tile gets added to the city

 public void CalculateTerritoryResourceTotals()
 {